-o Claim Name: "rph"

-o Claim Description: Resource Priority Header Authorization

-o Change Controller: IESG

-o Specification Document(s): Section 3 of [RFCThis]
+- o Claim Name: "rph" - o Claim Description: Resource Priority Header Authorization - o Change Controller: IESG - o Specification Document(s): Section 3 of [RFCThis]

-6.2. 'rph' Types
+6.2.
+PASSporT Types

-This specification also requests that the IANA creates a new registry for "rph" types.
-Each registry entry must contain two fields: the name of the "rph" type and the specification in which the type is described.
+This specification also requests that the IANA creates a new entry to the PASSporT Types registry for the type "rph" which is specified in [RFCThis].
+In addition, another registry needs to be created in which each entry must contain two fields: the name of the "rph" type and the specification in which the type is described.
 This registry is to be initially populated with a single value for "auth" which is specified in [RFCThis].
 Registration of new "rph" types shall be under the specification required policy.